How Much Chlorine to Add to a Hot Tub for the First Time?

 It helps kill bacteria, viruses, fungi, algae, and other microorganisms that may make you sick if they get into the water.
 Without chlorine or another sanitizer, the hot tub water will get cloudy, bloom algae, and potentially mold.

-While there are other sanitizers that can be used, chlorine is a popular choice because it is cost-effective, easy to use, and great at what it does.
+While other sanitizers can be used, chlorine is a popular choice because it is cost-effective, easy to use, and effective.

 how much chlorine to add to hot tub